 A variety of stress sources is studied by researchers.
 Cheng [26] summarized the sources of stress as physical/mental factor, family factor, school factor, relationship factor, and social factor.
-Ji and Zhang [17] indicated four sources of stresses, namely employment situations, study conditions, personal factors, and economic conditions.
-Akande, Olowonirejuaro, and Okwara-Kalu[19] defined the sources of stress as interpersonal, intra-personal, academic and environmental.
+Ji and Zhang [17] indicated four sources of stresses. namely employment situations, study conditions, personal economic conditions. factors. and Akande, Olowonirejuaro, and Okwara-Kalu[19] defined the sources of stress as interpersonal, intrapersonal, academic and environmental.